Links on Android Authority may earn us a commission. Learn more.

 Apple Watch Ultra: The best smartwatch for swimming for iOS users

 The Apple Watch Ultra offers the same swimming features as older Apple Watch models, which are pretty great.
-They even include new kickboard detection added via watchOS 9.
-Apple Watches also offer efficiency stats for swimmers via a SWOLF score, and can automatically determine which stroke you’re swimming.
+They even include kickboard detection added via watchOS 9.
+Apple Watches also offer efficiency stats for swimmers with a SWOLF score, and can automatically determine which stroke you’re swimming.

 Where the Ultra sets itself apart is its MIL-STD-810H spec titanium body that’s certified with a WR100 water resistance rating and an EN13319 rating for diving.
 In the Depth app, users will find full use of the device’s depth gauge, capable of reading water pressure up to 40 meters below the surface, plus water temperature readouts.
+We took the device on multiple free dives during our Apple Watch Ultra review and were not disappoited.
 Apple even rolled out the Oceanic Plus app which offers even more dive data.

 Furthermore, the Ultra is a massive device with plenty of real estate for viewing your stats underwater.
 The touchscreen reactivates once on land, where you can wade through various metrics, including distance, pace, and lap length.
 With Apple’s rich third-party app library, you can also download additional tools for deeper analysis.
 All Apple Watches will also automatically water lock your screen whenever you start a swim workout.
 As you towel off, you can turn the Digital Crown to unlock your device and expel any potentially damaging drips.